Benefits of Moving from NYC to Philadelphia

 Right in the Middle of Everything

-One of the best things about moving from NYC to Philly is that you’ll be putting yourself in an even more centralized location than when you live in NYC. it is only a couple of hours south of New York City, but that difference means that Baltimore, Washington D.C., Virginia, Atlantic City, and the Jersey Shore are that much closer.
+One of the best things about moving from NYC to Philly is that you’ll be putting yourself in an even more centralized location than when you live in NYC.
+It is only a couple of hours south of New York City, but that difference means that Baltimore, Washington D.C., Virginia, Atlantic City, and the Jersey Shore are that much closer.

 Also, State Forests and real wilderness are much closer to Philly, and getting out for a quick day trip isn’t as difficult as it might be in New York City.
 New York City may be closer to New England, but it’s farther from just about everywhere else than Philadelphia.